Computation of attractor dimension and maximal sums of Lyapunov exponents using polynomial optimization: Optimization problems and SOS relaxations

 \subsubsection{Sphere projection}

 The sphere projection approach of \cref{sec:sphere} is based on the general upper bound~\cref{eq:Phi-opt} on time averages, which can be expressed as

 An SOS relaxation of the right-hand side gives an upper bound, stated in the first part of \cref{thm:TGD-sos} below.
 Furthermore, this upper bound is an equality if $\Omega$ is forward invariant and its semialgebraic specification~\cref{eq:semialg set} has the Archimedean property, as stated in the second part of \cref{thm:TGD-sos} below.
-The Archimedean property implies compactness of $\Omega$ and is only slightly stronger; any specification of compact $\Omega$ that is not Archimedean can be given this property by adding the polynomial $g_i(X)=R^2-|X|^2$ with a constant $R$ that is large enough to not change $\Omega$ itself.
+The Archimedean property implies compactness of $\Omega$ and is only slightly stronger; any semialgebraic specification of compact $\Omega$ that is not Archimedean can be given this property by adding the polynomial $g_i(X)=R^2-|X|^2$ with a constant $R$ that is large enough to not change $\Omega$ itself.
 A proof of the second part of \cref{thm:TGD-sos} can be found in \cite[Theorem 1]{lakshmi2020finding}.
 Briefly, since $\Omega$ is compact and forward invariant, equality in~\cref{eq:X relax 1} is given by the main theorem of~\cite{tobasco2018optimal}, whose applicability on compact manifolds is addressed after~(8) in \cite{oeri2023convex}.
-Then, the Archimedean property guarantees that $\Sigma^\Omega$ contains $B-\Phi - F\cdot DV$ for each suboptimal $B$, by Putinar's Positivstellensatz \cite[Lemma 4.1]{putinar1993positive}.
+Then, for each suboptimal $B$, there exists a polynomial $V$ such that $B-\Phi - F\cdot DV>0$ on $\Omega$, and Putinar's Positivstellensatz \cite[Lemma 4.1]{putinar1993positive} guarantees that $B-\Phi - F\cdot DV$ belongs to $\Sigma^\Omega$.